rakheshkrishna2005/Vision-X/README.md

 # 🎯 Vision X - Real-Time Object Counter

 > &copy; Rakhesh Krishna P. All rights reserved.
-> This project should not be forked, distributed, or modified without the prior permission.
+> This project should not be forked, distributed, or modified without prior permission.

 ## 📝 Description